 The business management emphasis further develops students' understanding and skills in management and strategic planning.
-Students who complete this emphasis often participate in the Cooperative Education Internship Program, which allows them to explore careers in small business, industry, and government while earning college credit.
+Students who complete this emphasis often participate in the internship program, which allows them to explore careers in small business, industry, and government while earning college credit.
 Typically, these students go on to careers in accounting, small business, and management.